 Monterey is a decidedly white-collar town, with fully 93.75% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Monterey is a town of managers, service providers, and professionals.
 There are especially a lot of people living in Monterey who work in management occupations (27.08%), law enforcement and fire fighting (12.50%), and community and social services (12.50%).

-Monterey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Monterey doesn't have a public transportation system that people use for their commute.

 The per capita income in Monterey in 2022 was $48,007, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $192,028 for a family of four.